Tetrahedral molecular geometry: Bitetrahedral structures

 Many compounds and complexes adopt bitetrahedral structures.
 In this motif, the two tetrahedra share a common edge.
 The inorganic polymer silicon disulfide features an infinite chain of edge-shared tetrahedra.
-In a completely saturated hydrocarbon system, bitetrahedral molecule C_{8}H_{6} has been proposed as a candidate for the molecule with the shortest possible carbon-carbon single bond.

 Exceptions and distortions

 Inversion of tetrahedra occurs widely in organic and main group chemistry.
 The Walden inversion illustrates the stereochemical consequences of inversion at carbon.
 Nitrogen inversion in ammonia also entails transient formation of planar NH3.

 Inverted tetrahedral geometry

 Geometrical constraints in a molecule can cause a severe distortion of idealized tetrahedral geometry.
 In compounds featuring "inverted" tetrahedral geometry at a carbon atom, all four groups attached to this carbon are on one side of a plane.
 The carbon atom lies at or near the apex of a square pyramid with the other four groups at the corners.